Silentmaster86/codecademy-another-project-mixed_messages/README.md

+# Description

-# Another project which has been created using: JavaScript, Git and GitHub and Command line
+#### Another project which has been created using: JavaScript, Git and GitHub and Command line